Creating a Form Mockup

 - Any conditional emails triggered by specific form responses (for example, Approved vs. Denied)

-- Review and submit — Share the mockup with your department or anyone involved in creating the form for review, then submit it to the Dynamic Forms Team for approval before beginning the form build.
+- Review and submit - Share the mockup with your department or anyone involved in creating the form for review, then submit it to the Dynamic Forms Team for review/approval before beginning the form build.

 Below is an example of a simple form mockup.
 It shows how a mockup should be structured and what details it should include.